 How to Fight High Student Loan Rates

-The best way to limit student loan interest rates is to borrow wisely in the first place.
+The best way to limit the costs you pay due to student loan interest rates is to borrow wisely in the first place.
 Students and their parents can compare federal and private student loan rates and take advantage of low-rate options first.

 How to Manage Student Loan Interest Rates

 Confused About Student Loan Interest?
 Here’s How It Works